Jerome-Silabs/SE_FAE_team/OpenThread/Applications/CHIP_add_ble_ota/adding_ble_ota.md

 sort: 1
 ---

-# Adding BLE OTA update feature to Chip node:

-## GATT configuration :
+# GATT configuration :

 GATT of chip example is defined at this location "connectedhomeip\src\platform\EFR32\gatt.xml" GATT already include OTA service.
 You should be able to see OTA service in EFR connect application when device is not provisionned yet.

-##Adding necessary files
+#Add necessary files

 3 files are necessary for OTA
  - application_properties.c